 After freelancing for Compass for a month, I joined the team full-time and officially became the first designer hired for the San Diego region.
 I have the pleasure of working on a nationwide team of talented designers, regularly designing custom logos, print collateral, editorial pieces, and identities for larger brand initiatives.

 Saatchi & Saatchi

 Freelance Designer, September 2017 to March 2018

 I had an extended freelance contract with Saatchi & Saatchi, where I jumped right in and helped produce brand guidelines for the 2020 Toyota Olympic partnership.
-Shortly after that exciting project, I shifted gears and worked on a small, but robust, design team to help produce the Toyota Visual Identity System.
+Shortly after that, I shifted gears and worked on a small but robust design team to help produce the Toyota Visual Identity System.

 Freelance Designer, January 2015 to April 2018

-I was a regular freelancer for Everlane and had the pleasure of working closely with the creative team on bi-weekly product launches and event emails.
+I was a regular freelancer for Everlane where I worked closely with the creative team on bi-weekly product launches and event emails.
 I later took on collateral print work and experiential graphics for large pop-up events and campaigns such as Shoe Park, 100% Human, and their first set of brick-and-mortar stores in New York and San Francisco.

 Feels Design Studio

 Designer, September 2014 to Present